Amazing Colombia!

 Located three kilometers northeast of Manizales, it is an area of Cloud Forest with high biodiversity and protects numerous endangered species.
 Over 360 species of birds are found here, including 13 of Colombia’s endemics.

-Our visit will begin with the local warden that will take us to multiple feeding areas where we can get close views of the endemic and once almost impossible Brown-banded Antpitta, the near-endemic Bicolored Antpitta, and the charismatic Chestnut-crowned Antpitta
+Our visit will begin with the local warden that will take us to several spots where we can get close views of the endemic and once almost impossible Brown-banded Antpitta, the near-endemic Bicolored Antpitta, and the charismatic Chestnut-crowned Antpitta.

 Other species that we´ll look for include the near-endemic White-throated Wedgebill, Pearled Treerunner, Black-capped and Black-eared Hemispingus, Streak-headed Antbird, Lachrymose Mountain-tanager, Blue-winged Mountain-Tanager, Grass-green Tanager, Golden-plumed Parakeet, Slaty brush-finch, Green-and-black Fruiteater, Bar-bellied and Crimson-Mantled Woodpeckers and Grey-browed Brush-finch.
 Further searching should reveal Masked saltator, Plushcap, Yellow-billed Cacique, Ash-colored Tapaculo, and Ocellated Tapaculo.